 I don’t know the size of your family or how much microgreens you eat each day, so it’s hard for me to choose for you.

 It’s a good idea to grow a small tray first.

-Because small trays are easier with less problems and you will see the process before you scale up.
-Also, if you've never had kale microgreens before, why grow a ton of them at the start.
+Because small trays are more manageable with fewer problems, and you will see the process before you scale up.
+Also, if you’ve never had kale microgreens before, why grow a ton of them at the start?
 See if you like them and like growing them first.

 I use three different-sized trays depending on how much I want to grow.
 The three trays are: